genaforvena/djskrewdriver/README.md

 # DJ Screwdriver 🎚️

 A Python-based audio manipulation tool that lets you experiment with track speeds and pitches using different algorithms.
 Perfect for creating remixes, vaporwave-style edits, or any creative audio experiments.
+Explore interesting audio artifacts through iterative processing and spectral manipulation.

 ## ✨ Features